Buying an Existing Log Home?

 Cost to Maintain or Restore

-To sum up, there are many factors to consider before buying an existing log home.
+To sum up, there are a lot of factors to consider before buying an existing log home.
 We know we have given you a lot to think about and consider.
 I hope you’ll be able to make this investment decision wisely.
 However, I would reiterate one more thing.

 Before you buy, we recommend discovering your future maintenance needs.
 Many new log homeowners often need to pay more attention to this final step.
-As a result, you may need to prepare more financially for the upkeep cost.
+As a result, you may need more financial preparation for the upkeep cost.
 Log homes need regular maintenance to keep them in their best condition for years.
-However, if the house is not in good condition, you must consider the repair cost.
-Will you pay for the repairs, or will the homeowner pay for them?
+However, if the home is not in good condition, you must consider the repair cost.
+Will you pay for the repairs, or will the homeowner?
 Call a professional Log Master to get an estimate on restoration and maintenance.